owntech-foundation/Core/README.md

 ```
 owntech_power_api
-└─ boards
-|  └─ nucleo_g474re.json
 └─ src
 |  └─ main.cpp
 |  └─ owntech.ini
 └─ zephyr
-|  └─ dts
+|  └─ boards
 |  └─ modules
 |  └─ [...]
 └─ LICENSE
+└─ README.md
 └─ [...]
 ```

-You will want to work in the `src` folder, other folders and files are used to configure the underlying Zephyr OS.
+You will want to work in the `src` folder, other folders and files are used to configure the underlying Zephyr OS and PlatformIO.
 Power users may want to tweak them too.
 Is so, please checkout the [Zephyr documentation](https://docs.zephyrproject.org/latest/).

 In the `src` folder, the file `main.cpp` is the entry point of the application.